Anil Kumar (physicist): Recognition

 1994–97 and Alumni Award of IISc for Excellence in Research in Science 2000.

 Anil received the 2001 Goyal Award in Chemistry, "Life-time Achievement Award" by the Indian Chemical Society for the year 2011 and the DAE-Raja Ramanna Prize Lecture in Physics of Jawaharlal Nehru Centre for Advanced Scientific Research (JNCASR) 2003.
 He held a Visiting Chair Condorcet at École normale supérieure (Paris) France in 1998 and Visiting Professorships at the University of North Carolina at Chapel Hill United States 1989–90, Indiana University – Purdue University Indianapolis USA 1994 and University of Michigan Ann Arbor 1998–99.

-After superannuation, he was designated an Honorary Professor at IISc Bangalore and currently is NASI Honorary Scientist at IISc Bangalore.
+After superannuation, he was designated an Honorary Professor at IISc Bangalore and was a NASI Honorary Scientist at IISc Bengaluru.